algorandfoundation/docs/docs/feature-guides/asc1/modes.md

 title: Modes of Use

-TEAL code has two basic usage scenarios; as a contract account or as a delegated signature.
+TEAL code has two basic usage scenarios; as a [**contract account**](#contract-account) or as a [**delegated signature**](#delegated-approval).
 These modes are used to approve transactions in different ways which are described below.
 Both modes make use of Logic Signatures.

 # Logic Signatures
-Logic Signatures referenced as LogicSig, are structures that contain the following four parts.
+Logic Signatures, referenced as LogicSig, are structures that contain the following four parts.

 <center>![Logic Signature Structure](../../imgs/modes-0.png)</center>